What is Geodesy?

 Example of early geodetic method - German surveyors during the First World War.

 Over the last century, geodesy has developed from fairly simple surveying technologies, which helped to accurately determine positions on Earth, to a complex toolbox of methods now available to scientific researchers and students.
 In recent decades, geodetic applications have rapidly expanded from measuring plate motions and monitoring earthquake hazards to include research on volcanic, landslide, and weather hazards; climate change; and water resources.
+Learn more from this video on 9 Impacts of Geodesy

 GPS/GNSS (Global positioning system/Global navigation satellite system)